 I, Urmila Thapa, resident of Mahalakshmi municipality ward no.9 am quite well after treatment and psychosocial support from KOSHISH.
-At present I work here at KOSHISH as a caregiver.
-I cannot say that I know everything there is but I try and deliver the best services that I am capable of to the other beneficiaries at KOSHISH.
+At present I work here at KOSHISH as a care giver.
+I cannot say that I know everything there is but I try and deliver best services that I am capable of to the other beneficiaries at KOSHISH.
 There are still many things I am yet to learn.
 The KOSHISH’s staffs are always there to guide me in my journey towards a new life.
 I am very happy and grateful to KOSHISH.
 However; my life was not sorted as it seems now.

 Before reaching KOSHISH my condition and circumstances were heart rendering.
 I was far away from my home and family; there was no one to support me.
 My uncle provided some support but his wife was unwilling to do anything for me.
 My own mother had left my father and my father got married to another woman.
 He hardly wanted anything to do with me and my sister and wanted us gone.
-He gave five annas of land to me and my sister but that with a lot of struggle.
+He gave five annas of land to me and my sister but that to with a lot of struggle.
 The circumstances were very challenging for me.
 I detached myself from people around me.
 I preferred to sit alone and perform a lot of religious rituals.
 I neglected my medications as well as personal hygiene and care.
 I was involved in self talking too.
 The said situation and circumstances of my life were discussed at the Nepal Women Commission.
 My uncle Tara Thapa informed the women commission about my symptoms.

 The women commission of Nepal contacted KOSHISH and informed them about my case.
 The KOSHISH team rescued me and provided me with treatment and psycho-social support for about two and a half months.
 The help from KOSHISH staff was an integral part of my recovery.
 After recovery I was reintegrated.
 However, I have returned to KOSHISH in about one and a half month but this time as a volunteer and not a beneficiary.
 I am both, taking and giving services to the transit center now.